samueljaelimlee-png/care-together-support/README.md

 This app was not built as a school project or a portfolio piece.

-It was built because someone needed it.
+It was built because someone in our community needed it — and because technology should serve the most vulnerable, not just the most connected.

 > *"Carry each other's burdens." — Galatians 6:2*